Bowdoin College Catalogue and Academic Handbook

 Other College Charges

 All damage to the buildings or other property of the College by persons unknown may be assessed equally on all residents of the building in which the damage occurred.
 The Student Activities Fee is set by the student government, and its expenditure is allocated by the Student Activities Fee Committee.
+A list of other miscellaneous fees may be found on the Bowdoin website.

 Health Care

 The facilities of the Peter Buck Center for Health and Fitness and the Counseling Service are available to all students.
 All students must maintain health insurance coverage while enrolled at Bowdoin.
 The College offers its own policy for those students who do not carry comparable insurance.
 The College’s policy provides year-round coverage, whether a student is enrolled at Bowdoin or in an approved off-campus study program.
-The full-year accident and sickness insurance plan costs $3,063.
+The full-year accident and sickness insurance plan costs $3,507.

 A pamphlet specifying the coverage provided by the student health policy is available from the health center and will be mailed in the summer preceding the policy year.
 Any costs not covered by the insurance will be charged to the student’s account.